jmulet/moodle-tiny_widgethub/README.md

   - *disable.plugin.pages*: A comma-separated list of body IDs for which the plugin will not be loaded.

   - *enable.contextmenu.level*: Enable (`1`) or disable (`0`) context menus used by the plugin.

+  - *category.order=misc:a1,deprecated:z1*: Overrides the default alphabetical category ordering.
+Provide a comma-separated string using the format `categoryName:sortingName`.
+The `sortingName` is used to determine the sort order among the listed categories.
+Categories not included in this list will maintain their default alphabetical order.

+  - *oninit.refractor.bs5=0* - Enable (`1`) or disable (`0`) automatic refractoring of Bootstrap 5 `data-bs-xxx` attributes when the editor opens (default: 0).

 Feel free to share your widgets either by email `pep.mulet(at)gmail.com` or creating a pull request.